flobz/psa_car_controller/README.md

 1. Backup MyPeugeot app

     1.1 MyPeugeot app doesn't allow backup by default so you need to modify it.
+    Basically you need to put to true two attributes in the AndroidManifest.xml :
+     - "android:allowBackup"
+     - "android:extractNativeLibs"

         To do that you can follow this guide: https://forum.xda-developers.com/android/software-hacking/guide-how-to-enable-adb-backup-app-t3495117
         The original app can be downloaded [here](https://apkpure.com/fr/mypeugeot-app/com.psa.mym.mypeugeot) for example.

     1.2 Uninstall the original app

     1.3 Install the modified app